There Are More Job Openings Than Job Seekers For First Time In Recorded History: US Board of Labor Statistics

 Today’s economic news is staggeringly positive and literally historic.
 For the first time in recorded history for the United States of America, the number of job openings posted exceeds that of the number of citizens actively seeking employment.
 The BLS reports that for the month of April, 6.7 million job postings were available to be filled by applicants, while there were only 6.3 million job seekers on the market.
 While it should be clear that this does not mean that the precise opportunities looking to be filled are able to be filled by the applicants looking as the skillset or geographical location may not match, it does mean that – concretely and unambigiously – the outlook is very good for job-seekers.

-Other indicators recently released study are also encouraging.
+Other indicators recently released are also encouraging.
 The unemployment rate for African-Americans, Asian-Americans, and Hispanic Americans has reached record lows, showing strength in employment indicators sustained over time.
-Last month, unemployment numbers overall for both men (3.5%) and women (3.3%) reached their lowest levels in nearly 20 years, pairing the rate set in 2000.
+Last month, unemployment numbers overall for both men (3.5 percent) and women (3.3 percent) reached their lowest levels in nearly 20 years, pairing the rate set in 2000.

 Both the Dow and NASDAQ markets are also seeing historic highs, with the DOW Jones Industrial Average coming in at 19,827.25 at the moment of Trump’s inauguration, now weighing in at a very hefty 24,799.80 as of the time of this writing.
-The NASDAQ closed at an all-time high today, hitting 7,637.
-86. When the current President was sworn into office, the NASDAQ closed at 5,555.33.
+The NASDAQ closed at an all-time high today, hitting 7,637.86.
+When the current president was sworn into office, the NASDAQ closed at 5,555.33.
 Expert economists and laymen alike can see the massive rally both markets have made under President Trump, likely attributed to his business-oriented policy choices including sweeping tax cuts and encouragement of the repatriation of offshore assets.
-President Trump took to twitter today to trumpet the numbers to his 52.5 million followers.
+President Trump took to Twitter today to trumpet the numbers to his 52.5 million followers.

 The U.S. has an increased economic value of more than 7 Trillion Dollars since the Election.
 May be the best economy in the history of our country.
 Record Jobs numbers.
 Nice!